Sunday, December 15, 2013

 Rachel: My current total is actually 34 published and two more on the way.
 The favorite of my novels is either Unquenchable Fire or Godmother Night, I can never decide.
 Of my non-fiction, my favorites are 78 Degrees of Wisdom and The Forest of Souls, two very different books about the Tarot.
 78 Degrees has had a great impact.
 I get letters from people all over the world saying how much it’s meant to them.

-And of course, there’s also the comics I wrote, which are high among my favorite works, especially Doom Patrol, where I got to introduce Kate, the transsexual lesbian super-hero with alchemical powers.
+And of course, there’s also the comics I wrote, which are high among my favorite works, especially Doom Patrol, where I got to introduce Kate, the transsexual lesbian superhero with alchemical powers.
 And my novel A Secret Woman holds a special place in my heart.
 It was meant to launch a series starring a transsexual detective, but sadly the publisher did not want to pursue it.
+I hope that in time, more stories like this will find their audience and be given the chance to thrive.

-Monika: When you create transgender characters in your books or projects, do you include any autobiographical elements in their life or stories?
+Monika: When you create transgender characters in your books or projects, do you include autobiographical elements in their lives or stories, or are they purely fictional?

-Monika: Some critics say that contemporary art does not provide too many opportunities for women to show their talents and stories that are more interesting for the female audience.
-Would you agree?
+Monika: Some critics argue that contemporary art does not provide enough opportunities for women to showcase their talents and tell stories that resonate with female audiences.
+Do you agree with this perspective?

-Monika: Are you working on any new book or project?
+Monika: Are you currently working on any new books or creative projects?

 Leading a ritual on a sacred journey in Greece.

-Monika: Was it harder to be a transgender lady in the 70s compared to what transgender women can do these days?
+Monika: Was it harder to be a transgender woman in the 70s compared to today?

 Rachel: It’s hard to compare the situation.
 Out transwomen were fairly rare then, and the range of possibilities was quite narrow.
 For example, no one would have thought of transitioning at work.
 And the doctors had much more power over people’s lives, withholding hormones or surgery until people twisted themselves into knots to satisfy the doc’s ideas of what a woman or man should be.

-Rachel: people have urged me to, but to be honest, it’s never been a temptation.
+Rachel: People have urged me to, but to be honest, it’s never been a temptation.
 Besides, my life has had some other major stories, so it would be hard to narrow it down.
+I prefer to explore identity and transformation through fiction, where I can blend personal truths with creative storytelling.

 Monika: Rachel, thank you for the interview!